‘Thor: Ragnarok’ takes us to a weirder, goofier corner of the Marvel Universe

 The aesthetic feels like a mix of Jack Kirby and glam rock, with vivid, colorful images that could totally be painted on the side of a van (in a good way).
 The movie’s also confident enough to let those designs get kinda goofy, and to let the characters acknowledge the goofiness.

-Ragnarok also overcomes one of the biggest weaknesses of past Marvel films — their complete lack of memorable villains.
+Ragnarok also overcomes one of the biggest weaknesses of past Marvel films — their lack of memorable villains.
 Though I enjoyed Kurt Russell in Guardians of the Galaxy 2, the only real exception so far has been Tom Hiddleston’s Loki, and he’s joined here by Cate Blanchett, who’s obviously having blast as she preens in Hela’s sleek black costume and hisses lines like, “I’m the goddess of death!”

 Jeff Goldblum, meanwhile, ostensibly plays the Grandmaster of Sakaar, but he’s really just giving us a villainous version of himself, in space — and who can resist Goldblum being Goldblum?
 Chris Hemsworth gets a haircut and embraces Thor’s funny side, while Mark Ruffalo shows up as a more articulate (but still angry) version of the Hulk.